srowhani/mmlind.github.io/_posts/2015-07-08-What_is_a_Neural_Network.md

 There is no hidden layer, no sigmoid function, no back propagation, or any other mechanism neural networks usually have.
 Yet, it still works.
 To put this to a test, let's start coding.
 A few lines of code typically make things a lot clearer than pages of detailed explanations (at least for the programmer's mind).
+I
-In my next post we'll apply the above to the problem of automatic recognition of handwritten digits.
+n my next post we'll apply the above to the problem of automatic image recognition of handwritten digits.